anorexia in cats

 Diagnosis of Loss of Feline Appetite

-Because of the numerous causes of anorexia, your veterinarian will recommend certain procedures to pinpoint the underlying problem.
+Due to the numerous causes of anorexia, your veterinarian will recommend certain procedures to pinpoint the underlying problem.
 These may include:

 Treatment for Feline Anorexia

-Treatments are of two kinds: “specific” and “supportive.”
+Treatments are of two kinds: specific and supportive.

 Supportive treatments do not reverse the problem that led to the loss of appetite.
 They simply help “carry” the animal through the most difficult part of the illness.